Blackjack Card Values

 General Tips

 Many new players become too excited when they get face cards.
 Although it is true that these cards are valuable, having an excess of them in a single hand can put one at a disadvantage.
-To illustrate, if you draw two Kings, you have 20, which is a strong hand, but it also means that your options are limited.
-It takes recognizing when to stand and not hitting for a potentially better hand to win big.

 Common Mistakes to Avoid with Blackjack Card Values